Apprenticeship in Sustainable Living

 - Provide post-apprenticeship support through our networks.

-We offer six to seven positions for our year long apprenticeship.
-The cost of our 2018 program is $5700 and includes five classes/courses: a Japanese Plastering workshop, a Permaculture Design Certification course, two 4-day Fermentation classes and a Wilderness First Responder certification.
+We offer seven positions for our year long apprenticeship.
+The cost of our 2018 program is $5,700 and includes all meals, lodging and five classes/courses: a Japanese Plastering workshop, a Permaculture Design Certification course, two 4-day Fermentation classes and a Wilderness First Responder certification.

 Dates and Instruction